SheikhAfham-1993/githubexplorer/README.md

 ## Github explorer

-A [Next.js](https://nextjs.org/) project that uses app router and powered by [TailwindCSS](https://tailwindcss.com/) for responsivness
+A [Next.js](https://nextjs.org/) project that uses app router and powered by [TailwindCSS](https://tailwindcss.com/) for responsivness.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Nunito, a custom Google Font.

 ## Getting Started